Reinforcement And Accountability Help Leaders Succeed

 How to Help Peer Learning Groups Succeed

 - Allow self-selection.
 Our tendency is to be the Master Builder, thinking we know what the best mix will be for each of the groups.
 After all, who knows the participants better than the program manager?
-Well, actually. . . the participants themselves do!
-People know where there’s chemistry and who they want to support them and who will challenge them and who will encourage them.
+Well, actually . . . the participants themselves do!
+People know where there’s chemistry and who they want support from, who will challenge them, and who will encourage them.
 Let the participants decide.
 And, by doing so, you’ll find the peer group members are more committed to each other.
 They’ve just bought into each other!

 - Reward and celebrate.
 These groups of participants form a bond that often makes the peer learning groups the most powerful part of the development program.
 The groups are proud to see where they have been and where they are going, and they love to be recognized.
 We’ve seen that promotability rates for individual members are often higher in programs with peer learning groups.
 And if all that isn’t cause for celebration, nothing is!
 Reward these groups, allow them to reward each other, share their successes, and acknowledge the deliberate intent they have had as they’ve worked together.
 There’s not much more that can make them prouder.

-Do you want to build in sustainability and accountability to your learning programs?
-Deliberately form peer learning groups as a reinforcement component, using the above success factors as guide to creation.
+Do you want to build sustainability and accountability for your learning programs?
+Deliberately form peer learning groups as a reinforcement component, using the above success factors as a guide for creation.

 When we see these groups working together, we see more application.
 Our learners are taking more accountability for their commitments to the program and they are learning the power of collaboration and interactive encouragement.